postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/postman-sandbox-api.md

 ### Using variables in scripts

-Head over to our comprehensive guide [here](/docs/writing-scripts/script-references/postman-sandbox-api-reference/#using-variables-in-scripts) to learn about using variables in scripts.
+Head over to the comprehensive guide [here](/docs/writing-scripts/script-references/postman-sandbox-api-reference/#using-variables-in-scripts) to learn about using variables in scripts.

 ## Using external libraries